TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-We can check if our command was correctly executed:
+We can check if our commands were correctly executed:

 <br />